dark mode light mode Search

 In the end, the two groups could not come to a consensus, and the Bitcoin Cash fork was created.
 The Bitcoin Cash blockchain has a block size limit of 8MB, allowing for more transactions to be processed per block.
 However, it is important to note that the Bitcoin Cash network is a separate network from the Bitcoin network, with its own set of rules, regulations, and developers.

-See also What is Coin-Joining?
+See also What Was Bitconnect?

 In conclusion, the fork that created Bitcoin Cash was the result of a long-standing debate in the Bitcoin community about the best way to scale the network and increase its capacity to handle more transactions.
 The Bitcoin Cash supporters believed that increasing the block size limit was the solution, while the other group opposed it, leading to the creation of a separate network.
 Both Bitcoin and Bitcoin Cash networks still exist and used by different communities.